mafa73/mafa73.github.io/about.md

 permalink: /about/
 ---

 Have been working "forever" with Java on the backend.
-The last years more and more with Kotlin.
+In resent years more and more with Kotlin.

-Kotlin is my preferred language
+Kotlin is my preferred language.

 Mostly work with Spring Boot and Vert.x